 2. Call Your Travel Insurance In The Mean Time

-Very, very important one.
+A very, very important one.
 Check with your insurance what they’ll cover for you when your flight is cancelled and what you’ll need to pay for yourself.
 This differs in every situation.
 And it’s different for every insurance.
 I recently found out that I wasn’t insured when my flight got cancelled due to bad weather conditions.
 Of course, I fixed this straight away with the insurance company.
 And even then, it could be that the insurance won’t cover it depending on the situation.

 Prepare yourself for a bumpy ride.
 And you’ll probably have extra costs whatsoever.